What does it mean to live an ethical life?

 - How should we define and balance our obligations of justice and care to fellow citizens, immigrants and refugees, human beings across the globe, and the injustices of the past?

-- Spend eight consecutive weeks between mid-May and mid-August, 2015 exclusively on the project.
+- Spend eight consecutive weeks between mid-May and mid-August 2019 exclusively on the project.

-- Provide weekly updates, questions, and concerns to their faculty mentor.
+- Provide weekly updates, questions, and concerns to your faculty mentor.

-- Write weekly reflections on their experience that will be published on the KIE website.
+- Write weekly reflections on your experience that will be published on the KIE website.

 - Submit a five-page final report critically examining their project.

-- Present their projects at a symposium in Fall 2015.
+- Present project at a symposium in Fall 2019.

-- The Program is open to Duke undergraduates who are in their first or second year of study at the time of application; preference given to Ethics Certificate program students.
+- The Program is open to Duke undergraduates who are in their first or second year of study at the time of application; preference given to Ethics & Society Certificate students.

 - Student with ALL backgrounds, experience and interests are encouraged to apply.

-- Applicants must submit a three-page proposal (12 point Times Roman maximum) outlining their summer project.
-Proposals should include what they mean by living an ethical life, a detailed explanation of the project and how it addresses the issue of living an ethical life, the overall project significance, in what ways they are prepared for this project, dates of project and a detailed budget.
+- Applicants must submit a three-page proposal (12-point Times Roman maximum, single-spaced, one-inch margins) outlining their summer project.
+Students’ proposals should include what they mean by living an ethical life, a detailed explanation of their proposed project and how it addresses the issue of living an ethical life, the project’s overall significance, in what ways they are prepared for this project, dates of project, and a detailed budget.
+Here is a sample proposal outline.

 - Proposals must include a cover page indicating the student’s graduation year and project title.